WATCH | The men behind the isiXhosa Rugby World Cup commentary

 That was the followed by a video of them commenting on Makazole Mapimpi’s two tries for the Springboks in their quarter-final victory over Japan on October 20.

-Speaking to SuperSport, Lonwabo Mtimka said what they say on air is hardly ever scripted.
+Speaking to SuperSport, Mtimka said what they say on air is hardly ever scripted.

 “You just have to love the game.